Malappuram FC: Stadium

-Club Performance
+Club performance

 Season 1 (2024)

-Malappuram FC competed in the inaugural edition of the Super League Kerala (SLK) in 2024, entering the competition with significant expectations and the unwavering backing of one of the most passionate football fan bases in the state.
-Under the management of former Aston Villa and Chennaiyin FC coach John Gregory, the club assembled a star-studded squad that combined experienced Indian names with proven foreign professionals.

-The team’s most notable domestic signing was Anas Edathodika, the former India international defender and one of Kerala’s most respected footballers.
-The foreign contingent featured Sergio Barboza, who had previous I-League experience, along with Joseba Beitia and Pedro Manzi, both accomplished players with successful stints in Indian football.
+Malappuram entered the competition with expectations and the backing of football fan base.
+Under the management of former Aston Villa and Chennaiyin FC coach John Gregory, the club assembled a star-studded squad that combined experienced Indian names with proven foreigners.
+The most notable domestic signing was Anas Edathodika, the former India international.
+The foreign contingent featured Sérgio Barboza, who had previous I-League experience, along with Joseba Beitia and Pedro Manzi, both with successful stints in Indian football.

 Malappuram began their campaign with a win over Forca Kochi FC.
-However, the team’s form soon dipped, as defensive lapses and finishing woes led to dropped points in crucial matches.
-Despite flashes of quality from Beitia, Manzi, and Barboza, the side struggled to maintain consistency across the league stage.

-Their two victories of the season came in away fixtures, against Forca Kochi FC and Thrissur Magic FC.
-By the end of the league stage, Malappuram FC finished fifth among six teams, with a record of two wins, four draws, and four losses, thereby failing to qualify for the semifinals.
+However, the team’s form dipped, as defensive lapses and finishing woes led to dropped points.
+Their two victories of the season came in away fixtures, against Forca Kochi and Thrissur Magic FC.
+By the end of the league stage, Malappuram finished fifth among six teams, with a record of two wins, four draws, and four losses, thereby failing to qualify for the semifinals.

 Season 2 (2025)

-After a dismal outing in the inaugural season of the Super League Kerala, Malappuram FC management undertook a sweeping rebuild ahead of Season 2.
-The club parted ways with English coach John Gregory and appointed Miguel Corral from Spain as the new head coach, signalling a shift toward a more modern, possession-oriented approach.

-To reinforce the squad, Malappuram made several high-profile signings.
-Roy Krishna, the Fijian international and former Indian Super League top scorer, joined the attack, adding proven goal-scoring pedigree.
-From Calicut FC, they secured Gani Nigam, one of the standout midfielders of the previous edition.
-The defence was strengthened by the arrival of Abdul Hakku, who brought with him rich experience from both the ISL and I-League, having previously represented Kerala Blasters FC and Gokulam Kerala FC.
+After a dismal outing in the inaugural season of the Super League Kerala, Malappuram FC management undertook a sweeping rebuild.
+The club appointed Miguel Corral as the new head coach, signalling a shift toward a more modern, possession-oriented approach.
+Roy Krishna joined the attack, adding proven goal-scoring pedigree.
+They secured Gani Nigam, one of the standout midfielders of the previous edition.
+The defence was strengthened by the arrival of Abdul Hakku.

-The changes paid off early in the campaign.
-Malappuram opened their season with a 1–0 victory over Thrissur Magic FC, courtesy of a Roy Krishna penalty.